 Formadrain pioneered steam cured epoxy-impregnated fiberglass liners in the cold Canadian climate where steam curing is a must for productivity and year-round work.
 Steam curing, unlike ambient curing, is a controlled process which is vital to a liner’s strength.

 With such a cheerful outlook for the future of the CIPP market, what’s the catch?

 One aspect of CIPP pipe rehabilitation that is receiving growing attention is its environmental impact.
 “Volatile Organic Compound (VOC)Emission during Cured-in-Place Pipe Sewer (CIPP) Pipe Rehabilitation”, a 2016 paper submitted to the University of New Orleans, warns that “long-term VOC inhalation [by] workers and short-term exposure for building residents have the potential to impact the quality of their life and may cause health effect which need to be investigated and elucidated”.
 The United States Environmental Protection Agency lists multiple health concerns associated with exposure to VOCs.
 Numerous articles in publications such as the International Journal of Environmental Research and Public Health and others warn of the dangers of exposure to VOCs and call for legislation to limit emissions.

 The risks associated with VOCs are completely eliminated with Formadrain’s green technology and their commitment to environmental stewardship.
-Formadrain liners are made with epoxy resins that contain zero styrene or other volatile organic compounds.
+Formadrain liners are made with epoxy resins that contain zero volatile organic compounds.
 Formadrain resins are approved NSF 14 for sewers/drains and ICC-ES for plumbing code compliance.

 With the Formadrain system of pipe rehabilitation, you get a seamless, structurally sound, and durable liner with no health risk to your crews or your customers.